-Each semester the Medieval Studies Department offers a suitable range of elective research methodology seminars and advanced source language classes specifically tailored to the needs of doctoral students.
-These seminars put emphasis on advanced research methodology, recent research trends in various respective fields of multidisciplinary medieval studies, or a combination of these with practical skills, e.g., thorough discussions of recent seminal publications in a certain sub-field of multidisciplinary medieval studies.
+Each semester the Medieval Studies Department offers a suitable range of PhD level mandatory elective topical courses and PhD level elective courses specifically tailored to the needs of doctoral students.
+These seminars put emphasis on advanced research methodology, recent research trends in various respective fields of multidisciplinary medieval studies, or a combination of these with practical skills, e.g., through discussions of recent seminal publications in a certain sub-field of multidisciplinary medieval studies.